raylutz/audit-engine-docsite/docs/user-guide/scanengine.md

-The rated scanning speed of the fi7090 is 140 ppm (sheets per minute) and 280 ipm (duplex) can be achieved only if letter-size pages are fed in landscape orientation (long-edge first), and thus it islimited to letter (11" / A4) sheets.
-Ballots, however, tend to be 8.5" wide by 14, 17, 19, or 21" in length.
+The rated scanning speed of the fi7090 is 140 ppm (sheets per minute) and 280 ipm (duplex) can be achieved only if letter-size pages are fed in landscape orientation (long-edge first), and thus it is limited to letter (11" / A4) sheets.
 When fed in portrait orientation (short edge first), the rated speed is 105 sheets per minute and 210 ipm (images per minute, i.e sides).
 Longer sheets will be a bit slower.

 ### Xerox W110 Scanner

 Scan speeds up to 120 ppm / 240 ipm; 100,000 pages daily duty cycle; 500-page adjustable input tray*.
 List price in 2023: $5,995.
 This scanner is a competitive price, and can be purchased for $4K on Dell.com.
-A maintenance kit is $249 and hard to find.
+A maintenance kit, however, is $249 and hard to find.
 Stated duty cycle on rollers is 550K.
-However, reviews say that the rollers need to be changed frequently, probably once every 100,000 pages.
-So although it looks attractive at first, this scanner is not recommended.
+However, reviewers say that the rollers need to be changed frequently, probably once every 100K pages.
+So although it looks attractive at first, this scanner may be more expensive when the cost for replacement rollers and possible delays in purchasing them are factored in.

 Also, Xerox W130, scan speeds up to 135ppm / 270 ipm, with USB or Gigabit Ethernet to PC with Imprinter ($8,995)